IBM/sourceorbit/c/README.md

 # C

-This is supposed to be a terrible parser, handing some pre-processing and others.
+This is supposed to be a terrible parser, handling some pre-processing and others.